yanxueqing621/RCE_project/README.md

 | chr_site | position in chromosome |

 ### 2. Transform the format of sudoU_sites file
-change the format of sudoU_sites file to conduct statistic analysis, the output file gce_sudoU_sites_for_statistic.xls is used to conduct methylsig analysis, this step usually need less than one minite.
+change the format of sudoU_sites file to conduct statistic analysis, the output file gce_sudoU_sites_for_statistic.xls is used to conduct methylsig analysis, this step usually need less than one minute.
 * ``` perl convert_to_methylsig_format.pl  gce_sudoU_sites.xls  gce_sudoU_sites_for_statistic.xls```

 ### 3. identified offtarget sudoU sites